WordPress Integration

 public

-folder will be generated in the project root directory, containing all static files.Deploying to EdgeOne Pages
+folder will be generated in the project root directory, including ALL static files.Deploying to EdgeOne Pages

 1. Publishing Code to Git

-Submit the code to the git repository to complete the deployment.
-Assuming you have created the
+Commit the code to the git repository to complete the deployment.
+Suppose you have created the

 wordpress-hexo-template

-project and associated the current directory with it, use the following command to submit:git add .git commit -m "Initial commit"git push origin main
+project and associated the current directory with it, run the following command to commit:git add .git commit -m "Initial commit"git push origin main

-After submission, if you are already an EdgeOne Pages user and your GitHub account is associated, just access the console to deploy the corresponding project.
+After submission, if you are already an EdgeOne Pages user and have associated your GitHub account, access the console to deploy the corresponding project.

 3. Adding an Environment Variable

-Click Deploy for blog-with-retypeset-and-contentful, then on the preparation deployment page, click "Environment Variables" and configure the following environment variables respectively:
+Click deploy blog-with-retypeset-and-contentful, then on the deployment page, click "Environment Variables" and configure the following environment variables:

 WP_URL